sleuth-io/sleuth-gitbook-docs/environments.md

 ![A project can contain multiple environments](.gitbook/assets/project-env_hierarchy.png)

+Environments are used to test code at various stages of the feature lifecycle in non-production environments before shipping to customers. and can lead to further confidence in the software when in production.
+Sleuth's environment support allows you to track changes across environments within a project to understand what state each environment is in, and understand when changes are soon to ship to production.

 Model your code as you choose and Sleuth adapts.
 For example, if you have separate _production_ and _staging_ repos, you can create multiple code deployments that map to a master branch.
 Or, if you choose, you can have separate master and development branches within the same repo and map those branches to their own environment within your project.

 ![](.gitbook/assets/branch_mapping%20%281%29.png)